Yedidya-rozenberg/CoursesManager/README.md

         public Teacher Teacher { get; set; }
     }

   There are two types of users - teacher and user.
-I was debating whether to produce one class that both would inherit from, and in the end I decided to create them as two different classes, in order to make the demo more reliable.

   public class Student //:UserDetiles

     {